 People living with disabilities often face many barriers when trying to enter the workforce.
-The World Health Organization (WHO) describes these barriers to employment as:
+The World Health Organization (WHO) describes these barriers to employment as “Factors in a person’s environment that, through their absence or presence, limit functioning and create disability.”

 According to the CDC, common barriers that people with disabilities face when trying to enter the workforce include: